|

 ii.
 Traditional buildings are important landscape features.
 Those which are weatherproof and structurally sound must be maintained in a weatherproof condition.
 Traditional buildings or parts thereof which have not been modified must be maintained using traditional materials in keeping with the local character.

+There are a number of historic and traditional buildings within the ‘farmyard’ area.
 N.B.
 Consult your project officer and/or Clwyd-Powys Archaeological Trust officer prior to commencing any restoration works on the traditional agricultural building for guidance and a building specification.
 Bat roosts are protected through out the year even if you think that bats are not present, you should contact CCW before commencing any works, which could harm the roost.

 iii.
 Semi - traditional buildings, which have been modified can be maintained using compatible materials to ensure local character is maintained.